thibmeu/moq-privacy-pass/draft-privacy-pass-moq-auth.md

 ## Token Structure

 Privacy Pass tokens used in MoQ MUST follow the structure defined in {{RFC9576}} and use the issuance protocols specified in {{RFC9578}} with MoQ-specific adaptations.
+The token authentication follows the "PrivateToken" HTTP authentication scheme defined in {{RFC9577}}, adapted for use within MoQ's authorization framework.
 The token structure is designed to balance privacy protection with the functional requirements of media transport authorization.

 The basic token structure consists of several key components: